ybsun0215/Explore-Construct-Verify/README.md

 ### 1 Configure Environment
 `pip install -r requirements.txt`

-### 2 Fill in the OpenAI API Key in the configuration file
+### 2 Fill in the ＡPI Key in the configuration file
 To improve data processing speed, multiple keys can be provided.

 ### 3 Running